Kamikaze-Kiwi/S3-Portfolio/research-security.md

 ^ What the database would look like now.
 Note that Jim and Tim now have different hashes, even though they have the same password.
 Now it is only possible to crack the passwords from this database by brute-forcing it.
 A hacker can test every possible password using the salt of one of the users, until the generated hash matches the hash in the database.
 John's password would be cracked within seconds, Jim and Tim's passwords will take a little longer and John's password will either never be cracked if the hacker did not include special characters in the brute force or after a decently long (but not crazy) amount of time.
 I will look into combatting brute force attacks [later](#combatting-brute-force-attacks).

-To speed up the brute force process, hackers can perform a dictionary attack instead.
-A dictionary attack does not try every possible password combination, but instead uses (for example) a literal dictionary containing every word in English along with variations on those words **or** a list of common passwords, like from the RockYou leak I mentioned earlier.
-Let's say the hacker uses a list of common passwords.
-Jim, Tim and John's passwords would be cracked very quickly while Bob's password will never be cracked.
-This is why it's important to have a unique password that's not just a (variation of) a word.

 <br>
 <hr>